 Orange Curacao is an orange-based liqueur essentially similar to Triple Sec.
 It is based on the dried peel of the Lahara citrus fruit, otherwise known as the Curacao Orange, from the island of Curacao in the Caribbean.
 The liqueur is typically sweet, often through the use of added sugar.
-The spirit base is often combined with Brandy or Cognac.
+The spirit base is typically combined with a Brandy, Cognac, or Rum base, whereas most Triple Secs use neutral spirits as a base.
+So, Curacao tends be a heavier spirt than Triple Sec.
 The “Orange” in Orange Curacao is a color, not a flavor, because all Curacaos are Orange Liqueurs.

 Triple Sec or Orange Liqueur is a broad category, of which Curacao is a specific type.
 So, all Curacaos are Triple Secs – but not all Triple Secs are Curacao.

 The alcohol percentage can vary widely among these spirits.
 So, take this into account when preparing your Mai Tai.
 While Trader Vic’s original recipe called for an Orange Curacao, other types of Orange Liqueur / Triple Sec can still be used to make a great Mai Tai.

 The following brands are generally higher quality and are often recommended by craft cocktail bartenders and tikiphiles.
 These aren’t bargain basement Triple Secs, and we do not recommend the cheap stuff.
 If you’re using high-quality rum in a Mai Tai, you also want high-quality Curacao.